nmstreethran/paper-based-microfluidics/CONTRIBUTING.md

 **New to Git and GitHub?** See [these learning resources](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/git-and-github-learning-resources) and this [10 min.
 Git tutorial](https://try.github.io/levels/1/challenges/1/).

-## Contact me

-Please email me: nmstreethran at gmail dot com (Nithiya Streethran)

 ## Reporting issues

 - **Search for existing issues.** Please check to see if someone else has reported the same [issue](https://github.com/nmstreethran/paper-based-microfluidics/issues).
-- **Share as much information as possible.** Include operating system and version, browser and version.
+- **Share as much information as possible.** Include operating system and version, and what software you're using to open the CAD files and engineering drawings.
 Also, include steps to reproduce the bug.
+- **If you have any ideas or requests**, feel free to submit a new issue.

-## Pull requests
+## Workflow

-Please refer to each project's style guidelines and guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

 **NOTE: Be sure to merge the latest from "upstream" before making a pull request!**